 - Lake Eola Park is a 43-acre recreational area in the heart of downtown Orlando.
 The kids will love the large playground with activities for every age.
 Picnic along the shore, feed the resident swans and take a stroll around the lake.
 Head down to the lake with this handy guide detailing the different types of swans and see if you can tell what kind of swan each is.

 - Bike and nature trails.
-It’s free to journey through the trails of Central Florida: Orange County trails, Lake County trails and Volusia County trails.
+It’s free to journey through the trails of Central Florida: Orange County trails, Seminole County trails, Lake County trails and Volusia County trails.

-- The beach is just a 45-minute drive from Orlando.
+- The beach.
+Some of the best beaches in Florida are just a day trip away.
 Pack the car with toys, an umbrella and a cooler of snacks for a day trip to Cocoa or New Smyrna Beach.

 - Find a park near you.
 Central Florida is home to many beautiful parks and recreational facilities.
 One of the easiest ways to find parks closet to you is to log on to Yelp to explore your options and read reviews.
 You can also search on Seminole or Orange counties’ websites.